 If you usually do your cardio on the elliptical, treadmill, or run outside, Zumba is a great way to mix things up.
 You don't have to replace all of your cardio with Zumba, but just one class a week will be enough to make a difference and keep you from getting bored.
 Plus with the exciting music, you'll be too busy having fun dancing around to notice how quickly the hour goes by!

 Even if you don't do every move in class perfectly, you still get a great workout at the end of class.
 I love Zumba because it gets me moving, and being in a class setting makes me stay energized and stops me from being lazy during my workout.
 Even when I get tired during class, having everyone being upbeat around me, urges me to keep on moving.

 This may not seem obvious, but cross-training and doing Zumba really helps with your coordination in other athletic activities.
 Ever heard of professional football players taking ballet classes to help them with their game?
 The principle applies here.
 Zumba encompasses a wide variety of dances and specific movements, all of which help you get in touch with your body and teach you how to move in different ways.
 Since every song contains different movements, you'll never be bored doing the same thing over and over.
 This will stimulate your brain and force you to pay attention to what your body is doing and really put you to work.

 Since Zumba covers a wide range of movements, you'll be moving your body in ways that you're probably not used to.
 You might feel sore during or after class, but your muscles will get stronger over time.
 If you already work out, then you'll just be reinforcing your muscles, and if you're out of shape, this is a good place to start building up your strength.

-In addition to building strength, you'll also being developing your flexibility from reaching and stretching during all of the moves in class.
-At first you might not get very far, but gradually you'll find that it's easier to do more and more.
+In addition to building strength, you'll also be developing your flexibility from reaching and stretching during all of the moves in class.
+At first, you might not get very far, but gradually you'll find that it's easier to do more and more.